 More Information on High Power Pin and Sleeve Devices

 More and more, power-hungry equipment is smaller in size and mobile.
 Users can wheel equipment that was once stationary to individual work stations or to where needed on a work site and simply plug it in.
 This mobility extends the productivity of users by giving them sole control over more powerful equipment.
-It also increases equipment usage, thus giving your customers a greater return on investment.
-Flexibility such as this can give your products a competitive edge.
+It also increases equipment usage, thus giving customers a great return on investment.
+Flexibility can give a customer a competitive edge.

 IEC 60309 connectors and socket outlets feature hinged, spring-loaded covers which snap into place when the plug is removed.
 This reduces the risk that foreign objects will be inserted into the contacts.
 The hinged cover also serves as a locking mechanism to assure that once the plug and socket are mated they will not be accidentally uncoupled.

 Pilot pins and contacts are included with many of the higher current carrying IEC 60309 connectors for use in electrical interlock systems.
 These systems ensure power is safely disconnected before the plug and connector are disengaged.
-The pilot pin and contact disconnect before all other connections in the IEC 60309 and when wired to an electrical interlock, this disconnect signals the electrical interlock to shut off power.
-Note: Many in the Interpower line of IEC 60309 connectors carry VDE or SEMKO approval to EN 60309 and UL and CSA approval to bi-national standard UL 1682 and C22.2 no. 182.1.
-The connectors also bear the CE Marking.
+The pilot pin and contact disconnect before all other connections in the IEC 60309, and when wired to an electrical interlock, this disconnect signals the electrical interlock to shut off power.